tbielawa/bitmath/README.md

 =======

 Pythonic module for representing file sizes with different prefix notations.
+Created to simplify basic math operations and conversions when working with file sizes.

-Note that if seeing 'KiB' or 'GiB' seems strange to you, that's because we're using the proper NIST Binary Prefixs.
+**Note** that if seeing 'KiB' or 'GiB' seems strange to you, that's because we're using the proper NIST Binary Prefixs.
 Until I add more docs, you'll just have to look up what that means up online.

-Docs?
+Usage
 =====

-Docs coming soon.
-Module still under development.
+Supported operations:

+- Basic arithmetic: addition, subtraction, multiplication, division

+- Size comparison: LT, LE, EQ, NE, GT, GE

+- Unit conversion: from bytes to exibytes, converstion to any other unit (e.g., Megabytes to Kibibytes)

 Quick Examples